franz-program/CICD-Performance-Patterns/README.md

 ### Repository

-In this repository, the gitlab-related code snippets from the paper are tested.
+In this repository, the GitHub-related code snippets from the paper are tested.
 Each pattern is tested on its own branch.

 ### Links